HadarLeiman/GI_Machine_Learning_Project/README.md

 3. **Wrist_transfer_learning**: This folder holds the code for the third part, where we applied transfer learning to the wrist fracture dataset.

 Please download/clone the folder you are interested in.
 In addition, download/clone the file `train_and_test.py`.
-For the second and third folders also download/clone `preprocessing_wrist.py` or use the Processed Data folder instead (reshape = 64*128, measurments = 1024).
+For the second and third folders also download/clone `preprocessing_wrist.py` or use the Processed Data folder instead (created using reshape = 64*128, measurements = 1024).

 ## How to use
 ### First Part - GI MNIST